 If a driver makes or receives a call on their mobile while holding the device, the mobile phone will be classed as hand-held.
 This classification will also apply when a mobile phone is used to send or receive text messages, to send or receive picture messages or to access the internet.
 The law allows for the use of hands-free devices for the making of phone calls, however drivers should be aware that they can still be prosecuted if the police believe their driving has been impaired by the use of these devices.

 The criminal defence team at Wilford Smith has years of experience handling road traffic cases and is well placed to advise you on challenging allegations of driving while using a mobile phone.
 Our solicitors appear in court regularly and take a ruthless approach to challenging every detail of the prosecution’s case.
 We are experts in dealing with road traffic cases, and our lawyers can provide expert legal advice to help you avoid maximum penalty points and the loss of your licence.
 Contesting road traffic charges can be a complex process, but you can be sure that our experienced criminal defence team will provide you with straightforward, jargon-free advice as part of our client-focused and highly personal service.

 Contact our Solicitors for Driving While Using a Mobile Phone Advice, UK

 For advice and representation for driving with mobile phone offences, contact Wilford Smith.
-Our Criminal Defence Solicitors are based in Sheffield and London and serve clients throughout England and Wales.
+Our Criminal Defence Solicitors are based in London, Sheffield and Manchester and serve clients throughout England and Wales.
 Find out more information on our fees here.
 Contact us today on 01709 828 044 to find out how we can help.